 Not only has the virus of Nazi anti-Semitism never left the Arab and Muslim world, it has grown exponentially.
 Muslim immigrants have carried the virus of Jew-hatred back into European countries.
 Saudi petrodollars have financed the spread of Islamism, with its implicit anti-Semitism, worldwide.

 That is why today, in the Arab and Muslim world, Holocaust denial is alive and well.

-Eichmann himself hoped his “Arab friends” would continue his battle against the Jews who were always the “principal war criminals” and “principal aggressors.”
+Eichmann himself hoped that his “Arab friends” would continue his battle against the Jews, who were always the “principal war criminals” and “principal aggressors.”
 He hadn’t managed to complete his task of “total annihilation,” but the Muslims could still complete it for him.